Ladell Betts: Washington Redskins

 He was released on March 4, 2010.

 New Orleans Saints

 Betts signed a one-year contract for the New Orleans Saints on August 16, 2010.
 He was cut on September 3, 2010.
 However, after Reggie Bush suffered a broken leg in the Saints' second game, the Saints again signed Betts on September 22, 2010.
 He sustained a neck injury and concussion in a Week 11 game against Seattle, and ultimately was placed on the injured reserve list on December 8, 2010.

 NFL career statistics

 Coaching career

 Betts joined the coaching staff at his alma mater Iowa in 2021.

+On February 24, 2025, Betts joined the New York Giants as the running backs coach on Brian Daboll's staff.